NUST-Machine-Intelligence-Laboratory/Advanced-Softly-Update-Drop/README.md

 Introduction
 ------------
-This is the source code for our paper **Robust Learning from Noisy Web Images for Fine-Grained Recognition**
+This is the source code for our paper **Exploiting Web Images for Fine-Grained Visual Recognition by Eliminating Open-set Noise**

 Network Architecture
 --------------------